muquit/privategpt/README.md

 # TODO
 * Describe how things work
-* Add list of document files in sidebar
-* Search by filtering documetns in chromadb
+* Currently all the documents in the chromadb is searched which can return wrong information if documents contain similar texts.
+Specify users to select documents to search and user chromadb filtering mechanism to perform the similarity search before sending the chunks to LLM
 * Add readline like history to CLI
 * Create a docker image
-* Run the web ui as a service for Linux, MacOS and Windows.
+* Run the web ui as a service for Linux, MacOS and Windows. systemd unit file and script are in systemd directory, needs some modifying for your needs, like change user and group.
+*
 * etc...

 # License